 - 1. The employer periodically offers employees periodic medical examinations. - 2.
-If the employee is on standby and emergency repair service and is aged 55 or over, this is offered at least once every two years.
+If the employee is on standby duty or shift work and is aged 55 or over, this is offered at least once every two years.

 Article 9.5 - Leave plan 55+